mispchallenge/MISP-2023-Challenge-Baseline/README.md

 |   GSS+MEASE      | 20.4 |   4.4 |    2.2  | 27.0 |
 |   **GSS+MEASE+Finetune**      | 19.8 |   4.7 |    1.8  | **26.3** |

-The results of GSS+MEASE+Finetune are used as the results of the baseline system.
+The results of GSS+MEASE+Finetune are used as the results of the baseline system on development set.
 Furthermore, we calculated the DNSMOS P.835 [15] as a reference to explore the relationship between speech auditory quality and back-end tasks.
 Please refer to the overview paper.

 The baseline code mainly includes three parts, namely data preparation and simulation, MEASE model training and decoding, and back-end ASR decoding.
 Among them, the MEASE model is an audio-visual speech enhancement model.
 You can refer to this [paper](https://www.sciencedirect.com/science/article/abs/pii/S0893608021002355).